LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 * LPhyBEAST - this software will construct an input file for BEAST
 * BEAST - this package contains the BEAST program, BEAUti, DensiTree, TreeAnnotator and other utility programs.
   This tutorial is written for BEAST v2.6.x, which has support for multiple partitions.
   It is available for download from [http://www.beast2.org](http://www.beast2.org).
+* BEAST outercore package - this package of BEAST 2 has core features, but not in the core.
+  You can install and use it following the instruction of [managing BEAST 2 packages](http://www.beast2.org/managing-packages/).
 * Tracer - this program is used to explore the output of BEAST (and other Bayesian MCMC programs).
   It graphically and quantitively summarises the distributions of continuous parameters and provides diagnostic information.
   At the time of writing, the current version is v1.7.
 It is available for download from [http://beast.community/tracer](http://beast.community/tracer).